jaejunh/clj-esptool/README.md

 Although it's not neccessary, I recommend you to install [lein-exec](https://github.com/kumarshantanu/lein-exec)  to run example clojure script outside of REPL.

-# Running "first demo: select * from LogDataEvent" with lein REPL
+# First Demo: "select * from LogDataEvent"

-# ESPER and RDMBS Comparison
+## ESPER and RDMBS Comparison

 Esper CEP is event processing which is very similar to RDBMS system, where you need to specify